Two-up: Popular culture

-The 1971 film Wake in Fright contains scenes where the main protagonist, a schoolteacher named John Grant, staying in a semi fictional mining town based on Broken Hill for one night, initially makes significant winnings in a game of two-up, before subsequently losing everything again.
+The 1971 film Wake in Fright contains scenes where the main protagonist, a schoolteacher named John Grant, staying in a semi-fictional mining town based on Broken Hill for one night, initially makes significant winnings in a game of two-up, before subsequently losing everything again.

-In 1978, the Australian group Little River Band released their fourth album Sleeper Catcher, which featured the band and others on the cover playing the game.
+In 1978, the Australian group Little River Band released their fourth album, Sleeper Catcher, which featured the band and others on the cover playing the game.
 In the liner notes it says:

 Sometimes called "Australia's National Game", two-up is a form of gambling which, though illegal, has long been a favourite pastime.
 The "Sleeper Catcher", an accepted participant in the game, retrieves bets left on the floor by tardy backers.

 There is a sequence in the 1987 film The Shiralee starring Bryan Brown which makes reference to the game.

 The Australian rock group AC/DC has a song called "Two's Up" on their 1988 Blow Up Your Video album that references the game.

+Terry Pratchett's 1998 novel The Last Continent includes a parody of Two-Up in which two coins are flipped up into the air and players bet on whether or not they are going to come down again.

-During the broadcast recording of the 'Tin Symphony' segment of the opening ceremony of the 2000 Olympic Games there are two scenes of settlers playing two-up outside a tin home.
+During the broadcast recording of the 'Tin Symphony' segment of the opening ceremony of the 2000 Olympic Games, there are two scenes of settlers playing two-up outside a tin home.

 The Australian-themed 2002 video game Ty the Tasmanian Tiger features a tutorial area named "Two-Up".

 On 17 November 2004, the Premier of New South Wales remarked in the New South Wales Legislative Assembly:

 One of the charities most involved in problem gambling, the Wesley Community Legal Service, a body dealing with problem gamblers, has confirmed it has never encountered a problem gambler addicted to two-up.
 That is an interesting bit of trivia for everyone to take home with them.